Trinity College Dublin: 20th century

-From 1975, the Colleges of Technology that now form the Dublin Institute of Technology had their degrees conferred by the University of Dublin.
+From 1975, the Colleges of Technology that later formed the Dublin Institute of Technology had their degrees conferred by the University of Dublin.
 This arrangement was discontinued in 1998 when the DIT obtained degree-granting powers of its own.

-The School of Pharmacy was established in 1977, and around the same time, the Faculty of Veterinary Medicine was transferred to University College, Dublin in exchange for its Dental School.
-Student numbers increased sharply during the 1980s and 1990s, with total enrolment more than doubling, leading to pressure on resources and a subsequent investment programme.
+The School of Pharmacy was established in 1977, and around the same time, the Faculty of Veterinary Medicine was transferred to University College Dublin in exchange for its Dental School.
+Student numbers increased sharply during the 1980s and 1990s, with total enrollment more than doubling, leading to pressure on resources and a subsequent investment programme.
 In 1991, Thomas Noel Mitchell became the first Roman Catholic elected Provost of Trinity College.

 21st century

 Trinity College is today in the centre of Dublin.
-At the beginning of the new century, it embarked on a radical overhaul of academic structures to reallocate funds and reduce administration costs, resulting in, for instance, the reduction from six to five to eventually three faculties under a subsequent restructuring by a later governing authority.
+At the beginning of the new century, it embarked on a radical overhaul of academic structures to reallocate funds and reduce administration costs, resulting in, for instance, the reduction from six to five to eventually three faculties under a subsequent restructuring.
 The ten-year strategic plan prioritises four research themes with which the college seeks to compete for funding at the global level.
 Comparative funding statistics reviewing the difference in departmental unit costs and overall costs before and after this restructuring are not apparent.

 The Hamilton Mathematics Institute in Trinity College, named in honour of William Rowan Hamilton, was launched in 2005 and aims to improve the international profile of Irish mathematics, to raise public awareness of mathematics and to support local mathematical research through workshops, conferences and a visitor programme.

-In 2021, Linda Doyle was elected the first woman provost, succeeding Patrick Prendergast.
+In 2021, Linda Doyle was elected the first woman Provost, succeeding Patrick Prendergast.
+In 2024, students set up an encampment outside the Book of Kells Museum regarding the university's ties to Israel.
+After five nights of protests, the administration declared that it would not renew its business relationships with Israeli companies, and the last contract will expire in March 2025.